Naming ceremony: Hinduism

 This may differ from place to place.
-In some parts of Northern Kerala, the grandfather whispers the child’s name, which may also potentially be the child’s father or the maternal uncle.
+In some parts of Northern Kerala, the grandfather, the child's father or the maternal uncle whispers the child's name.
 These functions change from place to place.
 On this day, baby is put into a cradle for the first time.

 In Kerala, a black thread and gold chain called an aranjanam are tied around the baby's waist on the 28th day.
 In certain parts of the state, it is performed on the 27th day if it is a boy.
 The child's eyes are lined with mayye or kanmashi (kohl).
 A black spot is also placed on one cheek or asymmetrically on the forehead, to ward off the evil eye.
 The grandfather whispers the chosen Hindu name in the child's right ear three times, while the left ear is covered with a betel leaf.
 This is then repeated in the left ear.
 A mixture of ghee or honey is given to the infant as a first food.
 At some places, an arati is performed seven times with a lamp wick in a leaf.

 According to the date and time of birth of the child, a particular letter of the Sanskrit alphabet associated with the child's solar birth sign (Surya Rashi) is chosen for its auspiciousness, and the baby is given a name starting with that letter.
 Usually, the grandfather whispers the name four times in the right ear of the baby.
 In Maharashtra, this is done by the paternal aunt.
 The baby receives blessings from all, including the priests.
 An elaborate feast is organized for the priests and the guests, as a closing event of the ceremony.

 The Namakarana Samskara is also performed for adult converts to Hinduism as a formal initiation rite.
 The convert chooses a Hindu name to declare his allegiance to Hinduism and his severance from their previous beliefs.
 A Yajna (Vedic fire sacrifice) is then performed and the convert writes his new name in a tray of uncooked rice.

 In Maharashtra, women traditionally changed their birth name upon marriage.
 The new name was selected by the husband to complement his own.
 For example, a groom named Vishnu would change his bride's name to Lakshmi, the consort of Vishnu; a Ramachandra would change his bride's name to Sita; and so on.
 Usually, the husband writes the new name in a plate filled with dry, uncooked rice.